-- If you are using a professional lifting service, it is prudent to check all credentials and ask for proof of insurance to protect your investment. - Use a wide, flat, belt-type sling for lifting, to minimize stress on the gunwales.
-Careful location of the sling is required.
-DO NOT place slings where contact with underwater fittings will occur. - If using a lifting hook, attach to bow eye and the stern lifting eyes mounted on the transom.
+- If you are using a professional lifting service, it is prudent to check all credentials and ask for proof of insurance to protect your investment. - Use a wide, flat, belt sling for lifting ,to minimize stress on the gunwales.
+Careful placement of the slings should be observed.
+DO NOT PLACE SLINGS WHERE UNDER WATER FITTINGS WILL BE IN CONTACT. - If using a lifting hook, attach to bow eye and the stern lifting eyes mounted on the transom.
 Always use a spreader bar on the stern eyes and use chafing protection on the top of the transom. - All drain plugs (i.e. transom, fishwell, deck, etc.) should be pulled out and the boat positioned with the bow slightly higher than the stern so that any water which is allowed to accumulate in the cock pit and/or bilge can easily drain from the boat.

-Trailer (Option)
+Place slings ONLY WHERE INDICATED by the "Sling" tags on the hull of the boat (P&S).

+Trailering

-Boston Whaler® offers, as an option, a trailer which has been determined to be best suited for the length, width and weight of the 280 Outrage.
-If you have a trailer or plan on purchasing a trailer for your boat from another source, please consider the following:
+Your 330 Outrage has the option of being fitted with a galvanized trailer.
+This trailer is best suited for your boats length and width.
+If you have a trailer or plan on purchasing a trailer separately there are some points you need to consider, such as:

-- The trailer should have a center roller and keel guards which will help provide good support for the keel as well as good fore and aft support. - Trailers with bunks provide a more even weight distribution. - Trailers equipped with rollers instead of bunks can damage the foam sandwich hull of your boat and should never be used.
+• Having a center roller and keel guards will help provide good support for the keel, also provide good fore and aft support.

+- Trailers equipped with rollers instead of bunks can damage the foam sandwich hull of your boat and should never be used. - Bunks provide a more even weight distribution.

-Your warranty may be void if you use a trailer with rollers.
-Use a trailer with bunks ONLY
+Use a trailer with bunks ONLY.
+Your warranty may be voided if you use a trailer with rollers.